Traditional sourdough

 About 1 before baking, put a large Creuset pot without the lid in the oven at the highest temp (475°-500° F or 240°-260°C).

+Remove the dough from the fridge just before you are ready to bake.
 Place a piece of baking paper over the basket, making sure the parchment is longer and wider than the basket by several inches.
 Invert the loaf onto the parchment paper.
 Remove the basket, then slowly peel away the towel.
 GENTLY use a blade/lame or a serrated knife to make a swift, long, slightly off-center slash about 1/4 to 1/2-inch deep, angling the blade toward the midline of the loaf.

-Remove the Creuset from the over and carefull lower dough into the pot with the baking paper.
+Remove the Creuset from the over and carefully the lower dough into the pot with the baking paper.
 Cover and return it to the oven.
 Bake for 20 minutes.
 If you don’t have dutch oven pot, put the bread on a hot baking tray and ensure there is a dish of water in the oven to create a steam oven.

 Remove the Creuset from the oven, and carefully pull out the loaf and let cool on a rack.
 If doing a second loaf, transfer the Creuset oven back to the oven to warm & repeat the process with the second loaf of bread.
+Wait until completely cooled before slicing.